project-chip/connectedhomeip/examples/tv-casting-app/APIs.md

 }
 ```

-Note: You will need to connect with a Casting Player as described below to see
+Note: You will need to connect with a Casting Player as described below to se
 the list of Endpoints that they support.
 Refer to the
 [Connection](#connect-to-a-casting-player) section for details on how to
 discover available endpoints supported by a Casting Player.